ELHoussineT/AutoDataCleaner/README.md

 Simple and automatic data cleaning in one line of code!
 Get your data ready for model training and fitting quickly.
 # Features
-0. Uses Pandas DataFrames [So, no need to learn new syntax]
+0. *Uses Pandas DataFrames [So, no need to learn new syntax]*
-1. One-hot encoding: encodes non-numeric values to one-hot encoding columns
+1. *One-hot encoding*: encodes non-numeric values to one-hot encoding columns
-2. Normalization: performs normalization to columns (excludes binary [1/0] columns)
+2. *Normalization*: performs normalization to columns (excludes binary [1/0] columns)
-3. Cleans Dirty/None/NA/Empty values: replace None values with mean or mode of a column, delete substitute with pre-defined value
+3. *Cleans Dirty/None/NA/Empty values*: replace None values with mean or mode of a column, delete substitute with pre-defined value
-4. Delete Unwanted Columns: drop and remove unwanted columns (usually this will be the 'id' column)
+4. *Delete Unwanted Columns*: drop and remove unwanted columns (usually this will be the 'id' column)
 # Installation
 ## Using pip:
 `pip install AutoDataCleaner`